-EVALUATION MEASURE PR 3.2.1: By 2021, the City shall fully evaluate the feasibility and funding structure necessary to establish dedicated public arts funding for future public art installments in parks, open spaces, and public spaces, and set benchmark goals for public arts installation in City parks and open space.
+EVALUATION MEASURE PR 3.2.1: By 2021, fully evaluate the feasibility and funding structure necessary to establish dedicated public arts funding for future public art installments in parks, open spaces, and public spaces, and set benchmark goals for public arts installation in City parks and open space.

-POLICY PR 3.2.2: By 2023, the City shall encourage public art by establishing an annually-updated list of premium locations for future public art installments in parks, open spaces, and public spaces.
+POLICY PR 3.2.2: By 2023, the City shall encourage public art by establishing an annuallyupdated list of premium locations for future public art installments in parks, open spaces, and public spaces.